 Sometimes remote Java apps leak memory or are killed by the OS.
-Let’s connect through an SSH tunnel to a remote JVM running JDK 11 on an embedded Ubuntu system and profile memory and CPU usage with free tools VisualVM and JStatD.
+Let’s connect through an SSH tunnel to a remote JVM running on an embedded Ubuntu system and profile memory and CPU usage with free tools VisualVM and JStatD, or Java Mission Control.
 No firewall adjustments are needed.
 We’ll also set up JMX connections to allow remote heap dumps and garbage collection.
 Finally, I’ll explore the features of VisualVM.

 Let’s setup a remote Docker daemon on AWS and connect to it securely over HTTPS with PhpStorm.
 This will allow us to develop and administer Docker containers remotely with the PhpStorm IDE.
 Here we’ll create TLS certificates, configure the Docker daemon, verify the setup, and configure PhpStorm to even use Docker Compose remotely.

 Sometimes you need to be alerted when a website string is present or absent.
 Here I outline a quick and easy method to alert you to such changes specifically in JSON data using just a free Chrome browser extension.
 I then showcase two case studies how this has helped me with retail shopping and domain name purchasing.

 Markdown is used all the time, for example in GitHub readme.md files, in Slack messages, and in WordPress themes.
 The HTML produced by rendering Markdown has no class or id attributes, and cannot be nested in HTML tags.
 How can we style an individual Markdown element?
 Let’s use a neat CSS trick to easily do just that.